Status and Distribution

 Similar to weakly marked or worn Aproaerema anthyllidella and possibly other worn Syncopacma species.
 Dissection may be necessary if not bred (see note below).

 In view of the rarity of this species, it is strongly advised that no adults or larvae should be collected.
-If this species is suspected from elsewhere, advice should be sought and no more than a single voucher specimen retained.
+If this species is suspected, advice should be sought from Butterfly Conservation.

 Single brooded in July.